JSulthoni/SVANE-frontend/README.md

 Bundler utilise modules and libraries of following technologies:

 Front-End:
-* Axios: For API request.
+* React: For frontend user interface.
-* React: For the front-end user interface.
+* React-router-dom: For handling pages.
 * Redux: For global state management.
 * Stripe: For handling payment and user address.